davidsmithxc/SnakeBattleRoyale/README.md

 Methods to make the game logic outside of the `Snake` are provided.
 These include checking of self collisions `isSelfCollided`, checking health `isDead`, and passing a direction change command `changeDir`, and extending the snake `extend`.

 #### AutoSnake class
 Enemy snakes are created as an `AutoSnake` object.
-The only significant difference to the base `Snake` class currently implemented is the coloring.
-However the design is strucutred to further compose the `AutoSnake` with various behaviors, e.g. the ability to cylce through different routers, dynamically adjust speed, route to attack the player vs. collect food, etc.
+A trivial difference to the base `Snake` class currently implemented is the coloring.
+However the design is strucutred to further compose the `AutoSnake` with various behaviors, e.g. the ability to cylce through different routers, dynamically adjust speed, route to attack the player vs. collect food, etc. An example implementation of this is the `AutoSnake` member function pointer `router`.
+After the `AutoSnake` object is instanciated, a router function can be bound.
+This feature allows a variety of enemy behavior.

 ### Food class
 Also derived from the `Entity` base class, the object that the snakes seek is `Food`.
 Food has very few properties, only the boolean `eaten` to track if food has been eaten.